Floyd Mayweather Jr. vs. Saul Alvarez

 - Floyd Mayweather Jr. 44-0 (26 KOs) vs. Saul Alvarez 42-0-1 (30 KOs)

-- Mayweather Jr. entered as the #1 boxer pound-for-pound in the world and the #1 junior middleweight contender according to The Ring Magazine.
-He also was recognized as the welterweight champion by the publication and held the WBC welterweight title.
+- Mayweather entered the fight as The Ring Magazine's #1 boxer pound-for-pound and the #1 junior middleweight contender.
+He also was recognized as the world welterweight champion by The Ring and held the WBC welterweight title.
 Alvarez entered as The Ring's junior middleweight champion and their #9 boxer pound-for-pound.

 - Both Mayweather and Alvarez were recognized as super welterweight super champions by the WBA.
 The WBA's ratings listed Mayweather as SUPER CHAMPION and Alvarez as UNIFIED CHAMPION.
 Alvarez also held the WBC super welterweight title.